Energy-Equity-Project/EEP_Data_Pipeline/README.md

 ## Clean and Preprocess Data

-- clea_preprocess.ipynb documents how the raw data was cleaned and combined together in one dataframe.
+- clean_preprocess.ipynb documents how the raw data was cleaned and combined together in one dataframe.